giusepperaso/structura.js/README.md

 - circular and multiple references are supported
 - can return and modify the draft at the same time
 - flexibility in the return type of the producer
-- no need to toggle on/off features, everything is enabled by default
+- no need to toggle on/off features (with some [exceptions](https://giusepperaso.github.io/structura.js/settings.html))
 - does support transpositions and moves of portions of the draft

 The library is actually in alpha state.
-It is probably already usable (many complex scenarios are already covered by tests), but expect the APIs and the types to change in the future.
+It is probably already usable (many complex scenarios are already covered by tests), but  the APIs and the types could change in the future.